-Life Skills Development Level 3 - Adult Day Training (ADT) are training services intended to support the participation of recipients in valued routines of the community, including volunteering, job exploration, accessing community resources, and self-advocacy, in settings that are age and culturally appropriate.
-Adult day training services can include meaningful day activities and training in the activities of daily living, adaptive skills, social skills, and employment.
-The training, activities, and routine established by the ADT must be meaningful to the recipient and provide an appropriate level of variation and interest.
+Life Skills Development Level 3 - Adult Day Training (ADT) are training services intended to support the participation of recipients in valued routines of the community that are age and culturally appropriate.
+ADT services include the provision of activities in a non-residential setting which provides training and assistance with acquisition, retention, or improvement in self-help, socialization, and adaptive skills.
+ADT services may include recreational and other activities to enhance social development and development of skills in performing activities of daily living and community living.
+The training, activities, and routine established by the ADT provider must be meaningful to the recipient and provide an appropriate level of variation and interest.
+Activities and environments are designed to foster the acquisition of skills, building positive social behavior and interpersonal competence, greater independence and personal choice.
+Volunteer activities not related to employment training may be included as part of this service.